SPARTAN: A Sparse Transformer World Model Attending to What Matters: Abstract

 \section{Abstract}

-Causal structures play a central role in world models that flexibly adapt to changes in the environment.
-While recent works motivate the benefits of discovering local causal graphs for dynamics modelling, in this work we demonstrate that accurately capturing these relationships in complex settings remains challenging for the current state-of-the-art.
-To remedy this shortcoming, we postulate that sparsity is a critical ingredient for the discovery of such local causal structures.
-To this end we present the \textit{SPARse TrANsformer World model} (\acronym), a Transformer-based world model that learns local causal structures between entities in a scene.
-By applying sparsity regularisation on the attention pattern between object-factored tokens, \acronym{} identifies sparse local causal models that accurately predict future object states.
-Furthermore, we extend our model to capture sparse interventions with \textit{unknown} targets on the dynamics of the environment.
+Capturing the interactions between entities in a structured way plays a central role in world models that flexibly adapt to changes in the environment.
+Recent works motivate the benefits of models that explicitly represent the structure of interactions and formulate the problem as discovering \textit{local causal structures}.
+In this work, we demonstrate that reliably capturing these relationships in complex settings remains challenging.
+To remedy this shortcoming, we postulate that sparsity is a critical ingredient for the discovery of such local structures.
+To this end, we present the \textit{SPARse TrANsformer World model} (\acronym), a Transformer-based world model that learns context-dependent interaction structures between entities in a scene.
+By applying sparsity regularisation on the attention patterns between object-factored tokens, \acronym{} learns sparse, context-dependent interaction graphs that accurately predict future object states.
+We further extend our model to adapt to sparse interventions with \textit{unknown} targets in the dynamics of the environment.
 This results in a highly interpretable world model that can efficiently adapt to changes.
-Empirically, we evaluate \acronym{} against the current state-of-the-art in object-centric world models on observation-based environments and demonstrate that our model can learn accurate local causal graphs and achieve significantly improved few-shot adaptation to changes in the dynamics of the environment as well as robustness against removing irrelevant distractors.
+Empirically, we evaluate \acronym{} against the current state-of-the-art in object-centric world models in observation-based environments and demonstrate that our model can learn local causal graphs that accurately reflect the underlying interactions between objects, achieving significantly improved few-shot adaptation to dynamics changes, as well as robustness against distractors.